nischalaryal/private-cellular-network-deployment-overall-documentation/README.md

 # Creating an End to End (E2E) Private Cellular Network Testbed

-In this repository, I have listed out all my works to created am E2E private cellular network testbed using OpenAirInterface and Magma.
+In this repository, I have listed out all my works to create an end-to-end private cellular network testbed using OpenAirInterface and Magma.
 I have organized all the tasks I did based on the implementations I did for different part of mobile network (User Equipment, Radio Access Network, and Core Network).

 ## User Equipment